grz0zrg/fas/README.md

 The audio thread contain its own synth. data structure defined globally as `curr_synth`, when the audio thread is paused `curr_synth` can be accessed anywhere otherwise the audio thread has an exclusive access.

 RGBA frames coming from the network are converted into a notes list (an array) which just tell which oscillator from the oscillator bank will be enabled during the *note time*.
-Once processed the notes list is made available to the audio thread by pushing it into a lock-free ring buffer which ensure thread safety / speed.
+Once processed the notes list is made available to the audio thread by pushing it into a lock-free ring buffer which ensure thread safety.

 A free list data structure is used for efficient notes data reuse; the program use a pre-allocated pool of notes buffer.